mclouddev/dailyAlgos/README.md

 Daily Alumni Algorithms

-Basic, Medium, and Hard Alogrithms for practice and technical Interviews.
+Basic, Medium, and Hard Algorithms for practice and technical Interviews.